Arnaud de Cervole: Early career

 The Archpriest quickly made a name for himself in the world of mercenaries for his skills in taking walled cities and castles by escalade (ladders).
 After being recommended by Charles of Spain, the constable of France and cousin to King John II, Arnaud was appointed a royal lieutenant of France, commanding his own company of 80 men.
 During the Hundred Years' War, he was entrusted with defending the region between the Loire and Dordogne rivers, but he gained a dubious reputation as a bandit.
-After Charles of Spain was killed by Charles the Bad, Arnauld led his men in taking three castles in Angoulême in order to secure arrears in payment due for his service.
-While serving under King John II at the siege of Breteuil, Arnauld led his men off the field in order to seize a castle in Normandy.
+After Charles of Spain was killed by Charles the Bad, Arnaud led his men in taking three castles in Angoulême in order to secure arrears in payment due for his service.
+While serving under King John II at the siege of Breteuil, Arnaud led his men off the field in order to seize a castle in Normandy.
 An investigation from the crown into this found it to be criminal and his actions "simple theft", but he was pardoned and later given lordship over the fortress at Châteauneuf-sur-Charente.
 In 1356, he fought in the battalion of the Count of Alençon at the Battle of Poitiers, where he was injured in battle and captured.
 This was a catastrophic defeat for the French, as King John II was captured.

 After his recovery and release, Arnaud de Cervole married a rich widow, Jeanne de Graçay who had several lordships in central France.